Enhanced Immigration Options for Life Science Companies

 Extraordinary Ability Workers

-- the worker has written scholarly articles,
+- the worker has written scholarly articles in prestigious publications,

 - those scholarly articles have been cited by others in the field,

 - the worker has judged the work of others in the field,

 - the worker has received national or international awards, and

 - the worker has been written about in the media.

 These criteria favor individuals who have a background in research and publishing.
 Since life science companies often hire workers who have previously performed extensive research and have written academic articles in journals, those workers usually have an easier time demonstrating extraordinary ability than ordinary business people because they have a strong paper-trail documenting their success.
 Note that if a foreign national is pursuing an extraordinary ability immigrant visa (green card), then they can self-petition and do not necessarily require a permanent job offer in the United States.